Neural Network Regression module

 For Number of hidden nodes, type the number of hidden nodes.
 The default is one hidden layer with 100 nodes.
 (This option is not available if you define a custom architecture using Net#.)

 For Learning rate, type a value that defines the step taken at each iteration, before correction.
 A larger value for learning rate can cause the model to converge faster, but it can overshoot local minima.

 For Number of learning iterations, specify the maximum number of times the algorithm processes the training cases.

 For The momentum, type a value to apply during learning as a weight on nodes from previous iterations.

 Select the option, Shuffle examples, to change the order of cases between iterations.
-If you deselect this option, cases are processed in exactly the same order each time you run the experiment.
+If you deselect this option, cases are processed in exactly the same order each time you run the pipeline.

 For Random number seed, you can optionally type a value to use as the seed.
-Specifying a seed value is useful when you want to ensure repeatability across runs of the same experiment.
+Specifying a seed value is useful when you want to ensure repeatability across runs of the same pipeline.

-Connect a training dataset and one of the training modules:
+Connect a training dataset and train the model:

 After training is complete: